somebeaver/Lowrider.js/README.md

 makes web components more flexible and reusable, especially when using many together to create complex UI's.

-Lowrider.js also provides unopinionated functionality for application centric features, such as **component state**, **component caching**, HTML5 drag-and-drop, infinite scroll, content rendering, data binding, Element creation, and more.
+Lowrider.js also provides unopinionated functionality for building web based applications, such as **component state**, **component caching**, HTML5 drag-and-drop, infinite scroll, content rendering, data binding, Element creation, and more.

 ## Lifecycle

-A Web Component's life begins at DOM insertion and ends at DOM removal.
+Web component instances begin existing at DOM insertion and stop existing at DOM removal.
 Everything that happens in between is the lifecycle.
 Understanding and reacting to lifecycle events with **[hooks](#hooks)** is crucial to creating efficent Lowrider.js components.

 **[Lifecycle events](#lifecycle-events)** are the normal stages of life that all Elements go through while in the DOM.
 Lowrider.js's true power is in how it